RBGE-Herbarium/RBGE-Herbarium.github.io/docs/information-and-explanation/nomenclature-and-taxa.md

 ![image](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/6713716/4f7fa57b-03b0-4be5-9054-4b83c60bb381)

 The next section provides information about the Nomenclatural Status of the name.
 This should be used to record whether the name is invalid or illegitimate.
-At present, there is also taxonomic status information in here, but this will gradually be removed.

 ## Taxonomy - Taxon Tree